 Category 1A2g refer to the stationary combustion emissions from different industrial sectors as machinery, mining and quarrying, construction, textile and others.
 Emissions from this category are calculated on the basis of fuel consumption and the relevant emission factors and they are due to the auto production of energy and heat for the production processes.
 Natural gas is prevalently used in gas turbine plants.
+Emissions from off-roads vehicles used in industry are also reported under this category.
 Fugitive emissions from the oil and gas extraction activities are reported in the relevant energy sub sector.
-SO_X , NO_X and PM10 emission factors are country specific and derive from the communications of the main operators in the framework of the EPRTR and LCP framework while fuel consumption at plant level are provided in the ETS together with CO_2 emissions.
-In general, it is not level or trend key category for any pollutant.
+SO{X_r} NO_X and PM10 emission factors are country specific and derive from the communications of the main operators in the framework of the EPRTR and LCP framework while fuel consumption at plant level are provided in the ETS together with CO_2 emissions.

-Manufacturing industries and construction (1A2) is a main source of heavy metals and POPs, accounting for about 56% of HCB total emissions, 39% for lead, 35% for SOx, 30% for cadmium, 27% for Hg and 20% for dioxin.
-The sector is key category also for PM10 and PM2.5 (4%) as well as NO_x and CO, about 8% and 5% of total emissions.
-In 2021 the main sectors are Stationary combustion in iron and steel industries (1A2a), which is key for SO_x , CO, Cd, and Hg, Stationary combustion in non-ferrous metal industries (1A2b), key for Cd, Hg, Dioxin and HCB, and stationary combustion in non-metallic mineral industries (1A2f) that is key category for SO_x , NO_x , PM10, PM2.5, Pb, Cd and Hg.
+In 2022, manufacturing industries and construction (1A2) is a main source of heavy metals and POPs, accounting for about 54% of HCB total emissions, 38% for lead, 32% for SOx, 29% for cadmium, 23% for Hg and 20% for dioxin.
+The sector is key category also for PM10 and PM2.5 (4% and 5% respectively) as well as NO_x and CO, about 8% and 5% of total emissions.
+In 2022 the main sectors are Stationary combustion in iron and steel industries (1A2a), which is key for CO, Cd, and Hg, Stationary combustion in non-ferrous metal industries (1A2b), key for Dioxin and HCB, and stationary combustion in non-metallic mineral industries (1A2f) that is key category for SO_x, NO_x, PM10, PM2.5, Pb, Cd and Hg.

 As already reported for 1A1 category, a strong reduction of SO_X , NO_X and PM10 emissions is observed for this category along the time series.
-The introduction of two regulatory instruments: the DPR 203/88 (Decree of President of the Republic of 24th May 1988), laying down rules concerning the authorisation of plants, and the Ministerial Decree of 12th July 1990, which introduced plant level limits to emissions of PM10, NO_X and SO_X for new plants and required old plants to conform to the limit by 1997, explained the emission reduction in the nineties.
+The introduction of two regulatory instruments: the DPR 203/88 (Decree of President of the Republic of 24th May 1988), laying down rules concerning the authorization of plants, and the Ministerial Decree of 12th July 1990, which introduced plant level limits to emissions of PM10, NO_X and SO_X for new plants and required old plants to conform to the limit by 1997, explained the emission reduction in the nineties.
 The shift from fuel oil to natural gas combined with the increase of energy efficiency of the plants and the introduction of PM10 abatement technologies have been implemented to comply with the emission limit values.
-From 2000 lower limits to emissions at the stacks have been introduced, in the framework of environmental integrated authorisations, for the authorisation of new plants and the implementation of the old ones, especially for those facilities located in areas with air quality critical values.
+From 2000 lower limits to emissions at the stacks have been introduced, in the framework of environmental integrated authorizations, for the authorization of new plants and the implementation of the old ones, especially for those facilities located in areas with air quality critical values.
 For this reason, the plants have increased the use of natural gas heat and power combined technology.